rsCPSyEu/ovd_cod/README.md

 ## License
-Please refer to the license provided by the original resource for more details.
+Please refer to the license provided by the original datasets.
 You can check the information [here](https://public.roboflow.com/object-detection).